You have turned-in this assignment. You can review the lesson and see your previous answers.

 Just 30 years before the date of this map, many of those empires came under one empire, the Mali Empire, which was renowned for the wealth of its rulers, especially Mansa Musa.

-When Musa travelled to Mecca on a pilgrimage in 1326, he was said to have brought with him 12,000 slaves, each of whom carried a bar of solid gold.
+When Musa traveled to Mecca on appeal pilgrimage in 1326, he was said to have brought within 12,000 slaves, each of whom carried a bar of solid gold.

-There were lots of mini empires as you've seen in Africa, but no European empire was ever built beyond Europe during that time.
+There were lots of mini empires, as you've seen in Africa, but no European empire was ever built beyond Europe during their time.

 However, during the Renaissance in the 15th century, European thinkers began to learn about how to navigate the globe.